Standards of Conduct

 Violations of this policy may result in disciplinary action up to and including discharge as well as possible civil liabilities or criminal prosecution.
 Where appropriate, Camp Ramah may advise legal officials or appropriate third parties of policy violations and cooperate with official investigations.
 We will not, of course, retaliate against anyone who reports possible policy violations or assists with investigations.

-If you have questions about the acceptable use of our Systems or the content of Electronic Communications, ask our Co-Directors or Director of Finance & Operations for advance clarification.
+If you have questions about the acceptable use of our Systems or the content of Electronic Communications, ask our CEO, Co-Directors or COO for advance clarification.

 CONFLICT OF INTEREST/CODE OF ETHICS